KonnexionsGmbH/dcr/docs/api/schema.md

 `create_table_document(metadata, table)`
-:   Initialises the database table document.
+:   Initialise the database table document.

     If the database table is not yet included in the database schema, then the database table is created.